GPTGeeker/gpts-promotion-alliance/README.md

 ## Getting started

-### 1. Add the following prompts into your GPTs' instructions.
+### 1. Append the following prompts into your GPTs' instructions.

 ```
 ## GPTs Promotion